BigDiaB/Blo-ckwo-rld-3/README.md

 walk into a wall while holding W makes you wall-jump

-press to enter the command-line
+press "t" to enter the command-line

 press escape to exit it